pnp/blog/content/weekly-agenda/23-10-16/index.md

 Demos this time

+* Nancy Handa (Microsoft) - Introduction to Viva Connections Announcements
 * [Dan Wahlin](https://twitter.com/DanWahlin) (Microsoft) | @DanWahlin - Creating an Azure Communication Services Resource for your solution
-* Nancy Handa (Microsoft) - Introduction to Viva Connections Announcements
 * Luyao Wang (Microsoft) - Teams Activity Notification APIs: Now supporting new RSC permissions!

 Also: 📷 Picture Time with community in Together Mode!

 ### Microsoft 365 & Power Platform weekly call - 18th of October

-* Tuesday, 18th of October 2023, 8:00 AM PT / 3:00 PM GMT
+* Wednesday, 18th of October 2023, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)